awsdocs/amazon-rekognition-developer-guide/doc_source/security-data-encryption.md

 #### Images<a name="security-ear-cl-images"></a>

  To train your model, Amazon Rekognition Custom Labels makes a copy of your source training and test images\.
-The copied images are encrypted at rest in Amazon Simple Storage Service \(S3\) using server\-side encryption with an AWS owned Customer Master Key \(CMK\) or a CMK that you provide\.
-Amazon Rekognition Custom Labels supports symmetric CMKs only\.
+The copied images are encrypted at rest in Amazon Simple Storage Service \(S3\) using server\-side encryption with an AWS KMS key that you provide or an AWS owned KMS key\.
+Amazon Rekognition Custom Labels only supports symmetric KMS keys\.
 Your source images are unaffected\.
 For more information, see [Training an Amazon Rekognition Custom Labels Model](https://docs.aws.amazon.com/rekognition/latest/customlabels-dg/tm-train-model.html)\.

 #### Models<a name="security-ear-cl-models"></a>

-By default, Amazon Rekognition Custom Labels encrypts trained models and manifest files stored in Amazon S3 buckets using server\-side encryption with an AWS owned CMK\.
-Amazon Rekognition Custom Labels uses an AWS owned CMK\.
+By default, Amazon Rekognition Custom Labels encrypts trained models and manifest files stored in Amazon S3 buckets using server\-side encryption with an AWS owned key\.
 For more information, see [ Protecting Data Using Server\-Side Encryption](https://docs.aws.amazon.com/AmazonS3/latest/dev/serv-side-encryption.html)\.
-Training results are written to the bucket specified in the `OutputConfig` input parameter to [CreateProjectVersion](API_CreateProjectVersion.md)\.
+Training results are written to the bucket specified in the `OutputConfig` input parameter to [ CreateProjectVersion ](API_CreateProjectVersion.md)\.
 The training results are encrypted using the configured encryption settings for the bucket \(`OutputConfig`\)\.

 #### Console bucket<a name="security-ear-cl-console"></a>